House MD: Stories Worth Watching

 It was sad that all required reading were novels when I was in school; we were left, perhaps unintentionally, to think that book equals novel, and reading equals reading stories.
 I still remember how thrilled (and mad against my past teachers) I was when I first discovered that there are other things to read than stories: books on science, philosophy, art, design… A treasure carefully hidden by education.

 For a long while now, my rule on stories when it comes to reading has been pretty strict and simple: I don’t read stories.
 But it gets a little more complicated when it comes to visual storytelling.
-For one thing, watching is easy – stories aren’t worth the effort of reading, but I can watch them alright when I’m too tired or too bored.
+For one thing, watching is easy – stories (especially novels) aren’t worth the effort of reading, but I can spend two hours watching them when I’m bored or tired.
 Plus, I get kicks out of good tricks of visualization as a visual thinker.
 For one reason or the other, I have watched some of the popular TV series.
 They all were little doses of entertainment in days of work or boredom; and with time, I lost interest in all of them.
 I couldn’t imagine what it was like to be a “fan” of a TV series until I hit upon House MD.
 It was different.

 One possibility is that they are not aware of what they’re watching and that all they understand from the show is how “awesome” Gregory House is.
 This doesn’t sound plausible to me because it is the very same philosophical and social standpoint I described that makes House who he is.
 Another probability is that they notice the intellectual blizzard going on but this doesn’t trigger anything in their minds apart from House becoming as cool a character as Barney Stinson; it is all cast aside as a tool used for the dramatic unfolding of the episode.
 Either way, all these people continue to watch House MD as if they’re watching How I Met Your Mother, and to perceive it at the level of “who did what to whom” – the level of story that I despise.